 - Seo Strategies You Want to Get Commenced ON Internet Site

-- Net neutrality guidelines threaten to rewind the Internet again
+- Net neutrality guidelines threaten to rewind the Internet.

 2. Join Their Affiliate Program

-If you have a website – and wish to purchase anything online first check to see if the site you plan to purchase from offers an affiliate program.
-If they do, this provides the perfect opportunity for you to see how they will treat you and anyone that you refer to down the road.
-Joining the affiliate program provides a threefold opportunity:
+If you have a website – and wish to purchase anything online, first check to see if the site you plan to purchase from offers an affiliate program.
+If they do, this provides the perfect opportunity to see how they will treat you and anyone you refer to.
+Joining the affiliate program offers an threefold chance:

 First: Testing Customer Service PRE-SALE.
 This is another way of testing customer service by applying for the affiliate program.
-If you get a friendly response within 24 – 48 business hours and you get a comfortable feel about the site, proceed to join their affiliate program.
-Next purchase the item you set out to purchase in the first place BUT from YOUR link on YOUR site.
+If you get a friendly response within 24 – 48 business hours and get a comfortable feel about the site, proceed to join their affiliate program.
+Next, purchase the item you set out to buy in the first place BUT from YOUR link on YOUR site.

-Second: You get paid for purchasing and that is just a sweet bonus!
-You will usually get back either a percentage of your own purchase or a set $ amount.
+Second: You get paid for purchasing, which is a sweet bonus!
+You will usually get back a percentage of your purchase or a set $ amount.
 Check to see how long your cookies take to expire.
-The longer, of course, is the better – the best are cookies that never expire.
-If you have a busy site you may be able to market the product and make great commission before your cookie expires.
+The longer, of course, the better – the best are cookies that never expire.
+If you have a busy site, you may be able to market the product and make a generous commission before your cookie expires.

 Third: Testing Customer Service POST-SALE.
 You are now in the position of a customer of this site as well as an affiliate.
-As a customer, you can evaluate – was the service and item as advertised?
+As a customer, you can evaluate whether the service and item were advertised.
 Was service friendly?
 Did the product arrive timely?
 Was the quality as advertised?
 Was there a thank you email for the purchase?
 Did you receive an electronic receipt?
-Was there follow-up contact to enquire about delivery etc. As an affiliate – Was your affiliate account credited with the commission within the time set out in their affiliate contract?
-If you get all the right answers you can now proceed to confidently market that product on your site because you are now your own honorable breathing credible testimonial.
+Was there a follow-up contact to enquire about delivery etc.?
+As an affiliate – Was your affiliate account credited with the commission within the time set out in their affiliate contract?
+If you get all the right answers, you can confidently market that product on your site because you are now your own honorable, breathing, credible testimonial.

 3. CHARGE IT WITH CONFIDENCE

-off first time online shoppers are wary about flashing out their credit card to charge it and they have many reasons to be.
+off first-time online shoppers are wary about flashing out their credit card to charge it, and they have many reasons to be.
 Countless stories about online credit card fraud abound.
-Be careful, exercise common sense.
-The credit card companies are also very vigilant and pro-active in protecting their customers but that should not preclude you from indulging in your own due diligence.
-Follow these tips and you will minimize your risk.
+Be careful; exercise common sense.
+Credit card companies are also vigilant and proactive in protecting their customers, but that should not preclude you from indulging in your due diligence.
+Follow these tips, and you will minimize your risk.

 a.
-First get a credit card that you use exclusively for online shopping.
+First, get a credit card exclusively for online shopping.

 b.
 Keep the limit $500 or below.

 c.
-Only purchase at sites that looks like a real person(s) is/are behind it – i.e misspellings, out of date content -example advertising a salon trade show for 2006 in 2008 are dead give ways of unmanned sites.
+Only purchase at sites that look like a real person(s) is/are behind it – i.e., misspellings, out-of-date content -for example, advertising a salon trade show for 2006 2008 are dead give ways of unmanned sites.

 d.
-Beware of squatter sites – sites that are not really involving in retail but host a lot of retail links.
+Beware of squatter sites – sites not involved in retail but host many retail links.

-e.
-Your first line of defense if you are not sure, is to use the – “contact us link” if there is none – leave right away.
+e. if you are unsure, your first line of defense is to use the – “contact us link” If there is none – leave right away.

 4. ORGANIZE ORGANIZE ORGANIZE

-When shopping online you will undoubtedly get a lot of email contact from the sites that you do business with.
-In no time your email inbox will be cluttered with these emails.
-These are important emails please do not delete them.
-Here is what I recommend – create a folder in your email program for EVERY company that you do business with and SAVE all their contact with you in their respective folder.
-This way anything you receive such as a guarantee of service, warranty, commission promised, receipts, contract terms, etc you can access easily and quickly should a dispute arise later.
+When shopping online, you will undoubtedly get a lot of email contact from the sites that you do business with.
+In no time, your email inbox will be cluttered with these emails.
+These are important emails; please do not delete them.
+I recommend creating a folder in your email program for EVERY company you do business with and saving all their contact with you in their respective folder.
+This way, you can access anything you receive, such as a guarantee of service, warranty, commission promised, receipts, contract terms, etc., easily and quickly should a dispute arise later.

 Stay away from the temptation – (speaking from experience).
-Temptation can that burn a LARGE hole in your credit card.
-If these folks touting the rich life on the waterfront properties, the yacht, the 5-star vacations did have the get rich-overnight-formula why would they want to share it with you a total stranger?
-It would be so guarded by these people – you would have a better chance of getting some of the royal jewels from Fort Knox than them sharing it with you.
+Attraction can burn a LARGE hole in your credit card.
+If these folks touting the rich life on the waterfront properties, the yacht, and the 5-star vacations did have the get-rich-overnight-formula, why would they want to share it with you, a total stranger?
+These people would guard it – you would have a better chance of getting some of the royal jewels from Fort Knox than them sharing it with you.
 Don’t fall for the manufactured testimonials – do you know any of these people featured there?
 Do you know anyone who knows anyone featured there?
 What proof do you have that it is real?
-Follow your Gut instinct?
+Follow your Gut instinct.
 Beware!

 7. LET EQUIFAX/ TRANS UNION BE YOUR FRIENDS!

-If you have heeded all the tips provided above and still have that feeling that something is just not right after you have made a purchase.
+If you have heeded all the tips above and still feel that something is just not right after you have made a purchase.

 a.
-Contact your credit card provider IMMEDIATELY – the request that they do not accept the payment and you MUST not accept the good or service.
+Contact your credit card provider IMMEDIATELY -they request that they do not accept the payment, and you MUST not get the good or service.
 You cannot have it both ways.

 b.
 Check your credit report for any unusual activities and file a dispute of any item on your credit report that you did not authorize.

 c.
-Make checking your credit report a consistent habit – some credit card companies offer credit monitoring service.
+Check your credit report consistently – some credit card companies offer credit monitoring services.

 8. You CAN Make MONEY while SHOPPING ONLINE